 Be Safe In Your Car

 When you get into your car, make sure that you glance underneath it beforehand, and check out the back seat to make sure there’s no one hiding there.
 If a large van has parked next to the driver’s side, get in on the passenger side and move over to the driver’s seat.
 If you’re sitting in your car waiting to pick someone up, make sure that all the doors are locked.
+Serious car accidents can still happen to anyone, no matter how long you’ve been driving.
+All it takes is one reckless driver or one mistake.
 When you’re driving on the road, being perceptive is key to ensure you stay safe, so ensure you’re maintaining a consistent distance between the car in front – click here to learn more.

 Keep Your Keys in Hand